DevOpsBootcamp/Bootcamp-Exercises/steam-locomotive.md

 directory, and `/` is the separator between files and directories.
 If you go to another directory (try `cd ~`), how can you run `sl`?

-In order to execute a file, you need the right permissions.
-Run `ls -l`

 `sl` is a command just like any other command.
 For example, take a look at `echo`.